linode/docs/docs/applications/configuration-management/create-a-salt-execution-module/index.md

     return conditions
 {{< /file >}}

-## Running the Execution Module
+## Run the Execution Module

 1. To run the execution module, you need to first sync it to your minions.
 To do this, you can call a highstate with `state.apply`, which will also try to apply the state changes you specified earlier in the `weather.sls` state file.
 Since the `weather.sls` state was already applied in the [Preparing Salt](#preparing-salt) section, use the `saltutil.sync_modules` function:

         salt '*' saltutil.sync_modules

-2. Run the execution module on your Salt master:
+1. Run the execution module on your Salt master:

         salt '*' weather.get KPHL